 I did consider just purchasing a charcoal Weber instead of the Genesis but ultimately decided that the ease of a gas grill was worth it for me.
 I mean, if it were up to me I would have a gas grill, charcoal grill, pellet grill/smoker, and probably an electric smoker.
 Do I need to get to a point where I have 10 grills and can’t afford the steak?
 Ha!
 Today, we are going to be grilling steak on my Weber Genesis!

 In addition to the grill, I use tongs and tend to use a thermometer when I want a steak done exactly.
+If you don’t have a meat thermometer, do your self and order yourself one now.
+Seriously, a good thermometer is vital to grilling.
 I have been known to just throw on a steak and estimate using the touch system, but I am not a pro and sometimes that can end poorly.
 If I am spending good money on a great steak, I will always use a thermometer.

 Cut of Steak